Mihindig/Automated-SOC-Workflow-Threat-Detection-Intelligence-Enrichment-and-Incident-Response-/README.md

 Firewall rule configuration for securing communication.

-Log analysis and correlation for improved detection.
+Log analysis for detecting suspicious activity.

-Threat hunting techniques based on Sysmon and Wazuh logs.

 # Tools Used